mjordan/riprap/README.md

 ## Logging

-Riprap uses Monolog, and will provide a variety of ways to log activity, e.g., email someone if a fixity mismatch is detected.
+Riprap will provide a variety of ways to log activity, e.g., email someone if a fixity mismatch is detected.

 ## Plugins